• Skip to primary navigation

 No-Bake Nanaimo Bars

-Hello Canada, why have you been hiding these no-bake Nanaimo bars for so long!
+Hello Canada, why have you been hiding these no-bake Nanaimo bars for so long?
 If you're like me and haven't heard of Nanaimo Bars, get ready for them to quickly become your favorite no-bake dessert.

 So Nanaimo bars, have you heard of them?
 I was pretty in the dark about them until recently when I discovered them in Ruth Mar Tam's new cookbook, Baked to Order.
 I've followed Ruth on Instagram for quite some time now and her cookbook is a great buy!
 She has a heavy baking focus on sourdough and laminated pastries.
 Her book is a good mixup of both categories and since she is such a good follow on Instagram, I figured the book would be well worth the purchase.